Russia accused of ‘kidnapping’ head of Ukraine nuclear plant

 Russia did not immediately acknowledge seizing the plant director.

 The International Atomic Energy Agency said Saturday that Russia told it that “the director-general of the Zaporizhzhia nuclear power plant was temporarily detained to answer questions.”

-The Vienna-based IAEA did not immediately elaborate.
+The Vienna-based IAEA said, “in line with its nuclear safety mandate,” it “has been actively seeking clarifications and hopes for a prompt and satisfactory resolution of this matter.”

 The power plant repeatedly has been caught in the crossfire of the war in Ukraine.
 Ukrainian technicians continued running the power station after Russian troops seized it.
 Its last reactor was shut down in September as a precautionary measure as constant shelling nearby damaged electric transmission lines to the plant.